This spicy shrimp dish known as picante de langostinos harmonizes the flavors of Peru’s sea with flavorful peppers such as ají panca.

 - If the sauce is too thick, add more of the reserved shrimp water.

 - Arrange the spicy shrimp in a bowl and decorate with the potato slices, the hard-boiled egg, the fresh cheese and the reserved shrimp.
+Serve with white rice or a grain of your choice.

 Cover photo: Picante de langostinos/Culantro pero no tanto